biqblue/docs/Q&A.md

 Currently, I am in an open BETA stage of development.
 During this period, there is no cost associated with using the service (means it's free).

 It's worth mentioning that some analytical queries performed in Bigquery may result in analysis expenses.
-These expenses typically make up less than 0.1% of the total Bigquery bill.
+These expenses typically around 1% of the total Bigquery bill.

 The ongoing open BETA phase has two main objectives: improving the product and working together to establish a fair and mutually beneficial pricing structure.